progit/progit/it/01-introduction/01-chapter1.markdown

 ### Git Generally Only Adds Data ###

 When you do actions in Git, nearly all of them only add data to the Git database.
 It is very difficult to get the system to do anything that is not undoable or to make it erase data in any way.
-As in any VCS, you can lose or mess up changes you havenít committed yet; but after you commit a snapshot into Git, it is very difficult to lose, especially if you regularly push your database to another repository.
+As in any VCS, you can lose or mess up changes you haven‚Äôt committed yet; but after you commit a snapshot into Git, it is very difficult to lose, especially if you regularly push your database to another repository.

 This makes using Git a joy because we know we can experiment without the danger of severely screwing things up.
-For a more in-depth look at how Git stores its data and how you can recover data that seems lost, see ìUnder the Coversî in Chapter 9.
+For a more in-depth look at how Git stores its data and how you can recover data that seems lost, see ‚ÄúUnder the Covers‚Äù in Chapter 9.

 ### The Three States ###